Prembhanushali07/Netflix-GPT/README.md

 -setup sign in / sign up form of user
 -create redux store with userSlice
--implement dispatch actions to redux store for sign in and sign out
+-implement dispatch actions to redux store for sign in and sign out -bugfix : if the user is not logged in redirect to / and vice versa

 ## Login in / Sign up
     -sign in / sign up form
     - redirect to browse page